ephread/inkgd/docs/source/advanced/choosing_between_inkgd_and_godot_ink.rst

 InkList— can't be easily bridged to GDScript.

-*inkgd* provides a snake-cased API that integrates well with other GDScript scripts, but suffers from poor performances.
+*inkgd* provides a snake-cased API that integrates well with other GDScript scripts but suffers from poor performance.
 The GDScript implementation is about 50 times slower than *godot-ink*.
 These performance limitations are detailed in :doc:`/advanced/performance`.